Tonio Schachinger: Works

 He published his debut novel Nicht wie ihr in 2019, and it was shortlisted for that year's German Book Prize.
 The jury praised the novel for its "Viennese milieu language and wonderful football metaphors" as well as the "snotty, funny and original" narrator's voice.
 According to Schachinger, the novel originated in a course given by the Austrian author Anna Kim, who also assisted him during the writing process and in the later search for a publisher.
-The Frankfurter Allgemeine Zeitung said that the novel is "as humourous as it is keenly observed and unpretentious."
+The Frankfurter Allgemeine Zeitung said that the novel is "as humorous as it is keenly observed and unpretentious."

 In 2023, he received the German Book Prize for his novel Echtzeitalter.
 The novel is set at an elite Viennese boarding school and follows Till, a 15 year old that takes refuge in computer games (especially Age of Empires II) after his father's death.
 The jury of the German Book Prize labelled it a "social novel" and highlighted, among other things, its subtle irony with which Schachinger reflects "the political and social conditions of the present".